freeglobetrekker/fud.zone/index.md

 "The Best Answer to a Fudder, Is None At All" -A Person on Tik Tok

 ### Today's FUD

++ 11/25/2022 Now that Thanksgiving is over, can we get back to fudding crypto?
+I mean Pulsechain is one day closer every day, all day.

 + 11/22/2022 Crypto is dead but the ponzi unsustainable market and terribly over leveraged businesses are alive and well.